alexisvincent/lambda-machine/masters-proposal.md

 For some years now I've been frustrated with the speed of development and eventual quality of modern user facing software applications.
 In my experience, only 20% of the code produced is novel, domain specific and non-trivial.
 By leveraging simpler and more powerful abstractions, I believe there is still significant space for automation in this class of application.

 ## Overview
-Modern frontend applications have complex data requirements and should be able to convey these requirements preciely to the server.
+Modern frontend applications have complex data requirements and should be able to convey these requirements precisely to the server.
 While we could directly expose the database query language to the client, this leaves our system open for unauthorized data access.
 Graph Filters aim to fix this problem by automatically augmenting database queries with the access control rules of the entity performing the query.
-This enables a large amount of potentially buggy, access control logic to be ommited, and the indirection between the database and the client to fall away.
+This enables a large amount of potentially buggy, access control logic to be omitted, and the indirection between the database and the client to fall away.

-Furthermore, Graph Filters provide a mechanism for preciely determining when database inserts should trigger query invalidations, significantly simplifying development of data efficient realtime clients.
+Furthermore, Graph Filters provide a mechanism for precisely determining when database inserts should trigger query invalidations, significantly simplifying development of data efficient realtime clients.

 ## Reach
 This project is motivated by the search for a practical solution to the described problem, as such, reach and feasibility of an implementation are primary concerns of the author.
 The techniques described in this paper, will focus on datalog as a query language, as provided by the Datomic database, but should be extendible to other graph databases, and even existing SQL installations.